deephyper/deephyper/README.md

     return y

-# Necessary IF statement otherwise it will enter in a infinite loop
+# Necessary IF statement otherwise it will enter in a infinite recursion
-# when loading the 'run' function from a new process
+# when loading the 'run' function from a child processes
 if __name__ == "__main__":
-    from deephyper.hpo import HpProblem
+    from deephyper.hpo import CBO, HpProblem
-    from deephyper.hpo import CBO
     from deephyper.evaluator import Evaluator

     # define the variable you want to optimize